 Person: Responsible for: Nominated Supervisors/ Educators/Staff Ensuring that at least one Educator with current approved Anaphylaxis management training is on duty and immediately available at all times when children are at the service.
-Ensuring that Anaphylaxis Action Plans are up to date as per the Australasian Society of Clinical Immunology and Allergy (ASCIA) Action Plan review expiry date, or when a change of medical/general information is notified to educators and staff by medical practitioner/family. • Following service protocols for correct disposal of used adrenaline auto-injection devices. • Developing and practicing a system to be used for the identification of children's individual records who have medical conditions such as anaphylaxis, (i.e. red folders/tabs/coloured dots for anaphylaxis alerts). • Recording details of current, approved First Aid, Asthma and Anaphylaxis Training, as outlined on the Australian Children's Education and Care Quality Authority (ACECQA) website, and documenting details in the educator's staff record. • Completing regular checks, to ensure all adrenaline auto-injection devices in first aid kits are current and in date. • Ensure that families of children with known anaphylaxis have provided Council Early Years Services with the appropriate adrenaline auto-injection device for use when the child attends at the service and in the event that the child suffers an anaphylactic reaction.
+Ensuring that Anaphylaxis Action Plans are up to date as per the Australasian Society of Clinical Immunology and Allergy (ASCIA) Action Plan review expiry date, or when a change of medical/general information is notified to educators and staff by medical practitioner/family.
+Following service protocols for correct disposal of used adrenaline auto-injection devices. • Recording details of current, approved First Aid, Asthma and Anaphylaxis Training, as outlined on the Australian Children's Education and Care Quality Authority (ACECQA) website, and documenting details in the educator's staff record.
+Completing regular checks, to ensure all adrenaline auto-injection devices in first aid kits are current and in date.
+Ensure that families of children with known anaphylaxis have provided Council Early Years Services with the appropriate adrenaline auto-injection device for use when the child attends at the service and in the event that the child suffers an anaphylactic reaction.
 If the auto-injection device and/or medication has expired or the family has not provided these to the service, this places the child's safety at risk.
-The child will not be able to access or attend the service until a valid auto-injection device, and/or medication, is provided by the family to the service. • Providing the parent of a child identified with anaphylaxis, with a copy of the Anaphylaxis Management Procedure and the Medical Conditions Procedure.
-Providing all educators, staff members, students and volunteers with access to a copy of the Anaphylaxis Management Procedure and the Medical Conditions Procedure.
-Identifying children with anaphylaxis during the enrolment process, ensuring that all required documentation (Action Plan, Communication Plan, and Risk Minimisation Plan) and medication is in place before the child attends the service for the first time.
+The child will not be able to access or attend the service until a valid auto-injection device, and/or medication, is provided by the family to the service.
+Providing the family of a child identified with anaphylaxis, with a copy of the Anaphylaxis Management Procedure and the Medical Conditions Procedure.
+Providing all educators, staff members, students and volunteers with access to a copy of the Anaphylaxis Management Procedure and the Medical Conditions Procedure. • Identifying children with anaphylaxis during the enrolment process, ensuring that all required documentation (Action Plan, Communication Plan, and Risk Minimisation Plan) and medication is in place before the child attends the service for the first time.
 Informing families that enrolment documentation may take 5- 10 days to process and impact the date their child/dren can commence at the service.
 Working with families whose child/children are identified with anaphylaxis after they have been enrolled as well as notifying all educators and staff about the child's condition.

-• Any anaphylactic incident that has occurred in Council Early Years services must be documented in the incident/injury/Illness/trauma record and a family member must be informed of the used device as soon as possible.
+Any anaphylactic incident that has occurred in Council Early Years services must be documented in the incident/injury/Illness/trauma record and a family member must be informed of the used device as soon as possible.
 A copy of this information must be given to the attending ambulance officers.

-- Services will provide a junior adrenaline auto-injection device, which will be clearly identified and stored in a first aid cabinet/allergy buddy bag and used in the case of an emergency only. - Ensuring that recruitment of all new educators and staff that are responsible for the care and education of children have an approved Anaphylaxis Management Qualification.
+Services will provide a junior adrenaline auto-injection device, which will be - Services will provide a junior determined alto injection device, which will be clearly identified and stored in a first aid cabinet/allergy buddy bag and used in the case of an emergency only.

+- Ensuring that recruitment of all new educators and staff that are responsible for the care and education of children have an approved Anaphylaxis Management Qualification.
 This qualification must be renewed every three years. - Maintain an up to date copy of the child's Action Plan, Communication Plan and Risk Minimisation Plan in the individual child's enrolment record.